Akargzom/mega-giga-tabs/readme.txt

 == Description ==

-Its tabs plugin that helps u make ur tabs giga-mega!
+Its tabs plugin that helps u make ur tabs mega-giga!
 U need only activate it and activate SCF plugin, edit ur tabs with custom fields(screens 1 and 2) then just get ur giga-mega-tabs with shortcode-icon in ur panel of post edit, dont forget the title of ur tab (screen 3)
 And edit css if u need. :)
+Now u can setting autoscroll speed using tabs options in the settings menu (printscreens 4 and 5).
 == Installation ==

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 == Screenshots ==